JamiSmith/ShellInject/README.md

+This project has moved to a new location and will be updated/maintained here: https://github.com/scryptfyre/ShellInject

 # ShellInject

 ShellInject is a .NET MAUI library that makes Shell navigation feel effortless.
 It provides a clean, typed navigation API, wires ViewModels from XAML, and automatically delivers navigation data and lifecycle events.
 With a single startup line and a single attached property in XAML, your pages are ready to navigate, receive parameters, and stay lifecycle-aware without manual route registration or boilerplate setup.